News

 What prosecutors allege happened aboard Carnival Horizon

-Federal prosecutors allege Hudson sexually assaulted Kepner and intentionally killed her while the ship was in international waters en route to Miami.
+Federal prosecutors allege Hudson sexually assaulted Kepner and intentionally killed her while Carnival Horizon was in international waters en route to Miami.
 Court records described the events as occurring on or about Nov.
-6 or 7, 2025, during a Caribbean voyage on Carnival Horizon.
+6 or 7, 2025, during a Caribbean voyage.

 Charges, potential penalty, and why the case is in federal court

 Because the alleged crimes occurred aboard a cruise ship in international waters, the case is being handled in federal court in the Southern District of Florida.
-FBI Miami is investigating, and Assistant U.S. Attorney Alejandra L. Lopez is prosecuting the case.
+FBI Miami is investigating, and Lopez is prosecuting the case.

 How the case moved from juvenile proceedings to adult prosecution

 Hudson was arrested in February 2026 and initially charged as a juvenile.
 The case file remained sealed due to his age.
-A federal grand jury later returned an indictment, and the U.S. Department of Justice announced the federal charges last week.
+A federal grand jury later returned an indictment, and the U.S. Department of Justice announced the federal charges in April.

-On April 10, Judge Bloom granted the government’s request to transfer the case for adult prosecution, unsealing the court records and making the filings public.
+On April 10, U.S. District Judge Beth Bloom granted the government's request to transfer the case for adult prosecution, unsealing the court records and making the filings public.
+Minors are rarely prosecuted in federal court.

 Former Palm Beach County prosecutor Dave Aronberg, who reviewed the indictment and has followed the case but is not involved, said adult prosecution was expected given the seriousness of the allegations.
 Aronberg also pointed to a practical difference in the federal juvenile system, where a defendant could potentially be released at age 21 regardless of the severity of the offense.

-In a statement released with the Justice Department’s announcement of the indictment, U.S. Attorney Jason A. Reding Quiñones of the Southern District of Florida said, “Our hearts go out to the victim’s family during this unimaginable loss.”
-He also said prosecutors intend to present evidence in court “with professionalism and care,” and emphasized Hudson is presumed innocent unless proven guilty beyond a reasonable doubt.
+U.S. Attorney Jason A. Reding Quiñones of the Southern District of Florida said in the Justice Department's announcement of the indictment, "Our hearts go out to the victim's family during this unimaginable loss."
+He also said prosecutors intend to present evidence in court "with professionalism and care," and said Hudson is presumed innocent unless proven guilty beyond a reasonable doubt.

 Family reactions and who Anna Kepner was